Image

 Study of HQP1351 in Subjects With Refractory CML and Ph+ ALL

-Trial of HQP1351 for resistant CML and Ph+ ALL patients.
+Trial for HQP1351 in patients with resistant CML and Ph+ ALL.

 Recruiting